 Often, we want only one of the amino groups in L-lysine to react.
 A Cu^{2+} salt with excess aqueous hydroxide can selectively mask the reactivity of one of the amino groups.
 After the complex is formed, only the non-complexed NH_2 group is available to react.

-3. If L-lysine acts as a bidentate ligand and two L-lysines coordinate to one Cu^{2+} ion in the presence of aqueous hydroxide, draw the structure of the complex.
+3. Considering that L-lysine acts as a bidentate ligand and that two L-lysine coordinate to one Cu2+ ion in the presence of aqueous hydroxide, draw the structure of the intermediate complex.